top of page

 From The Director - Ms Dana Lesh

-The Taming of the Shrew is one of William Shakespeare’s most famous comedies.
+As one of William Shakespeare’s most famous comedies, The Taming of the Shrew has been on my radar as a play I would like to direct for quite a while.
 It is timelessly funny.
 Katherine, the titular shrew, is known throughout Padua as a “devil … a fiend of hell,” whereas her younger sister Bianca is beloved by all.
 The “bashful modest” younger beauty is clearly the favorite of their wealthy father Baptista, and her many suitors are desperate to win her hand.
 The problem for them lies in Baptista’s mandate that Bianca shall not marry before her older sister does.

 But who would take on this difficult woman who dares to . . . gasp . . . have her own mind?